tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 optim = Adam(model.parameters(), lr=0.001)
 ```

 Since neural network training is a computationally expensive process, it is better to a train neural network for multiple examples at once.
-Therefore we need to split our training data on minibatches.
+Therefore we need to split our training data on mini-batches.

 ```python